Mr-akami/bubbloom/README.md

 ```

 ### Read
 To get a list of all the events, send a **GET** request to `http://localhost:8080/events/`.
-The result would be something like this:
+The result will look like this:
 ```
 [
     {